stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Rage Point Cost:** 2 Points
 When hit a creature with the [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) action, you can activate this Rage Power to impose the [Weakened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Weakened/) condition on the target.
-At the end of each of its turns, an affected creature may make a Constitution defence check vs your Rage skill to end the condition.
+At the end of each of its turns, an affected creature may make a Constitution defence check vs your Rage Attack proficiency to end the condition.

 ## Celestial Totem, Lesser

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points<br>**Rage Point Cost:** 2 Points
+#### **Cost:** 5 Character Points<br>**Rage Point Cost:** 1 Point
-Whenever you are subject to a spell that restores Stamina, you can activate this power to regain an additional amount of stamina equal to twice the spell’s level.
+Whenever you are subject to a spell that restores Stamina, you can activate this power at the start of your turn to regain additional stamina equal to twice the mana spent on the spell.

 ## Celestial Totem

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 15 Character Points<br>**Prerequisite:** Celestial Totem, Lesser<br>**Rage Point Cost:** 2 Points
-This effect bestows a halo of gleaming light upon you.
-The halo shines as if it were daylight and removes the [Invisible](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Invisible/) condition from all non-good creatures in your square and each adjacent square.
+This effect bestows a halo of gleaming light upon you while raging.
+The halo shines as if it were daylight and removes the [Invisible](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Invisible/) condition from all creatures in a 15 foot radius.
+If an ally starts their turn in this light with a negative condition, they receive +1d on the first check to remove the condition.

 ## Celestial Totem, Greater

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 35 Character Points<br>**Prerequisite:** Celestial Totem<br>**Rage Point Cost:** 2 Points
-You gain +1d to all defenses vs spells with the Evil trait.
-You also gain +1d to all defences against spells and effects from evil creatures.
+While raging, the first time you are affected by a hostile spell each round, you receive +1d to the targeted defense.
+The first time you would take damage from a spell each round, reduce the damage by -1d.
+If the spell only has 1 damage die, you gain resistance to the damage instead.

 ## Clear Mind